Xanthognarh/WebWidgets/README.md

 - `!overlayscale scale`: Scale the overlay [default: 1]
 - `!overlaycolor background [font]`: Set the color using CSS Color values e. g. #RRGGBBAA #RRGGBB rgba(255,255,255,1) blue.
 Use "-" as background to change only font color.

 You can create a table by using "|" to divide the cells and "\\" for a new row.
+Start Text with "!!" to span the cell over the row.